-From Marjolein’s Desk To Thomas Kinkade’s Inspiration Art Gallery
+From Marjolein’s Desk To Thomas Kinkade’s Art of Entertainment

 Marjolein takes daily walks to draw inspiration further.
 She even continues collecting objects along the way, often bringing them back to her desk where she works daily from early morning hours into the evening drawing and painting from memory, with a photograph or her collections on her desk.
 Her fine art pieces include memorable works such as Herb Garden, Birdfeeder, Meadow Paradise and Whispers of a Hummingbird.
 Her works are highly detailed and often include her inspirational thoughts interwoven throughout the art.

-Her incredible art style is extremely well suited for Thomas Kinkade’s Inspiration Art Gallery, and we are pleased to have it grace our walls.
+Her incredible art style is extremely well suited for Thomas Kinkade’s Art of Entertainment, and we are pleased to have it grace our walls.
 Memphis, Tennessee residents and visitors are lucky to be able to see her works up close, just as she experiences with nature.
 Come in and experience Marjolein Bastin’s view of the world around us, up close.